 As an example, a rent of £750pcm would be eligible to have £865.38 taken as a tenancy deposit.
 To get your desired deposit, multiply the monthly rental figure by 12 to get the annual rent figure.
 Then divide the annual rent figure by 52 to get the weekly figure.
 Multiply the weekly figure by 5, to get the maximum five weeks rent figure mentioned above.

 - £750 x 12 = £9000 (annual figure), £9000 / 52 = £173.07 (weekly figure), £173.07 x 5 = £865.38 (Maximum five weeks rent figure)

-A holding deposit will usually be taken, showing commitment to the property it’s been placed against, usually whilst referencing and documentation checks are being done on the tenant/s.
+A holding deposit will often be taken, showing commitment to the property it’s been placed against, usually whilst referencing and documentation checks are being done on the tenant/s.

 The same principle as above applies, using the same calculation, however only one week’s rent is allowed to be taken to secure the property.

-Holding deposits must be returned to the tenant, usually by being credited as part of the first month’s rent, the tenancy deposit, or even the whole just as the tenant paid it.
+Holding deposits must be returned to the tenant, generally by being credited as part of the first month’s rent, the tenancy deposit, or even the whole just as the tenant paid it.

 There are a few occasions in which a landlord or estate agency can keep the holding deposit, such as,

 - If the tenant withdraws their interest in the property

 - The tenant is dragging their heels or not entering the tenancy promptly

 - They fail a right to rent check